-Key Takeaways from HomeTown Health’s Webinar: Advancing Health Equity in Georgia Through Directed Payment Programs
+Key Takeaways from HomeTown Health’s Webinar: Advancing Healthcare Access and Quality in Georgia Through Directed Payment Programs

 Sellers Dorsey, in partnership with HomeTown Health, recently participated in a webinar to provide insights on directed payment programs (DPPs) in Georgia and how the state is utilizing this funding mechanism to support quality and workforce improvements.
 During the webinar, experts at Sellers Dorsey, including Managing Director, Tanya Boone, and Senior Consultant, Kevin Carvalho, provided an overview of DPPs and the partnerships designed to positively impact healthcare delivery in the state of Georgia.
 In case you missed the webinar, our experts at Sellers Dorsey have summarized the key takeaways for your reference.